Asteroid Watch: Fast Facts

 A light phenomenon that results when a meteoroid enters the Earth’s atmosphere and disintegrates; popularly known as a “shooting star.”
 A larger object, such as a small asteroid, produces a very bright meteor called a fireball or bolide when entering the atmosphere.

-A meteoroid that survives its passage through the Earth's atmosphere and lands upon the Earth's surface.
+A leftover piece of meteoroid or asteroid that survives its passage through the Earth's atmosphere and lands on Earth's surface.

 For more on asteroids, comets, and meteors, see: https://solarsystem.nasa.gov/asteroids-comets-and-meteors/